Dear Parents of Student Leaders

 TRANSGENDER and GENDER NONCONFORMING STUDENTS: Multnomah ESD and Outdoor School are committed to creating a learning environment conductive to the overall development and social-emotional health and well-being of students.
 Gender nonconforming students often experience discrimination, harassment and implicit bias at school and in their lives.
 These experiences can send students the message that they do not belong.
 At MESD and Outdoor School, we make it clear: All students do belong and are welcome.

-Outdoor School will accept and address a student by their preferred pronoun (he/she/they), gender identity, and name.
+Outdoor School will accept and address a student by their correct pronoun (he/she/they), gender identity, and name.
 Students will be assigned to the cabin group and bathroom that is aligned with their asserted gender identity; students that identify as male will be assigned to a male cabin and bathroom and students that identify as female will be assigned to a female cabin and bathroom.

 CABINS and BATHROOMS: At Outdoor School students typically change clothes in cabins and shower in the school bathrooms.
 Cabins are led by Student Leaders who live in the cabins with the students.
 At Outdoor School we support a student’s right to use a facility corresponding with their gender identity.
 Sixth grade students that identify as male will be placed in male cabins and sixth grade students that identify as female will be placed in female cabins.
 Student Leaders that identify as male will be assigned to male cabin groups and Student Leaders that identify as female will be assigned to female cabin groups.
 If the student’s cabin and bathroom assignment does not meet the student’s comfort level, ODS staff will work with the parent to create a solution that ensures student safety and comfort.